equinox-project/equinox-js/docs/docs/dynamo-store/access-strategies.md

 algorithms.
 For most systems, `Unoptimized` is a safe default; you can always switch later.

+This is one of the main places where EquinoxJS exposes performance choices directly.
+Different stream shapes want different loading strategies, and the library prefers making that visible over hiding it behind a one-size-fits-all store API.

 # Unoptimized

 The first, and likely most used access strategy is the unoptimized one.
 It'll